 Chien Mu passed away at the age of 96 in 1990.

 Although these three scholarly masters shared similar insights into the dangers of communism and the CCP, different choices led to different fates.
-Chen Yinke had the most miserable life for staying in the mainland.
+Chen Yinke had the most miserable life because of staying on the mainland.